geomesa/geomesa.github.io/_posts/2014-04-17-geomesa-gdelt-analysis.md

 Deploy the lib/*.jar files to Geoserver.
 Do not move the geomesa-distributed-runtime or geomesa-utils jars to Geoserver - they go to the tablet servers.
-Be sure to move the GeoMesa Geoserver plugin (geomesa-plugin-accumulo1.5-{{ site.stableVersion }}-geoserver-plugin.jar)
+Be sure to move the GeoMesa Geoserver plugin (geomesa-plugin-{{ site.stableVersion }}-geoserver-plugin.jar)

 If you are using tomcat:

 {% highlight bash %}
-cp geomesa-plugin/target/geomesa-plugin-accumulo1.5-{{ site.stableVersion }}-geoserver-plugin.jar /path/to/tomcat/webapps/geoserver/WEB-INF/lib/geomesa-plugin-accumulo1.5-{{ site.stableVersion }}-geoserver-plugin.jar
+cp geomesa-plugin/target/geomesa-plugin-{{ site.stableVersion }}-geoserver-plugin.jar /path/to/tomcat/webapps/geoserver/WEB-INF/lib/geomesa-plugin-{{ site.stableVersion }}-geoserver-plugin.jar
 {% endhighlight %}

 If you are using GeoServer's built in Jetty web server:

 {% highlight bash %}
-cp geomesa-plugin/target/geomesa-plugin-accumulo1.5-{{ site.stableVersion }}-geoserver-plugin.jar ~/dev/geoserver-2.5/webapps/geoserver/WEB-INF/lib/
+cp geomesa-plugin/target/geomesa-plugin-{{ site.stableVersion }}-geoserver-plugin.jar ~/dev/geoserver-2.5/webapps/geoserver/WEB-INF/lib/
 {% endhighlight %}

 Your local Accumulo and Zookeepers JARs also need to be available within your GeoServer's `lib` directory.